RedPointGlobal/redpoint-rpi/README.md

        - Minimum of 2 nodes for high availability

 ### Before you begin
-Before installing RPI, ensure that the following requirements are met:
+Ensure that the following requirements are met:

 - **Redpoint Container Registry access:**
   - Prior to installing RPI, open a support ticket at support@redpointglobal.com requesting access to the RPI repository.